build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 #### 3.2 About Kustomize

 In addition to setting up the GitOps workflow, we also need to understand how to configure Kubernetes.
-Traditional resource inventory-based management (yaml) becomes increasingly difficult to maintain as system complexity and environment complexity increase. complex business use cases, multiple environments (development, testing, pre-release, production), and a large number of yaml resource inventories need to be maintained and managed.
-Although Helm can solve some pain points, such as unified management of scattered resource files, application distribution, upgrade, rollback, etc., But Helm is hard to deal with small differences between environments.
-It also requires mastering complex DSL (template syntax) syntax, which is a high  barrier to sart.Therefore, the declarative configuration management tool-Kustomize was born.
+Traditional resource inventory-based management (yaml) becomes increasingly difficult to maintain as system complexity and environment complexity increase.
+Complex business use cases, multiple environments (development, testing, pre-release, production), and a large number of yaml resource inventories need to be maintained and managed.
+Although Helm can solve some pain points, such as unified management of scattered resource files, application distribution, upgrade, rollback, etc., Helm makes dealing with small differences between environments more difficult.
+It also requires mastering complex DSL (template syntax) syntax, which is a high  barrier to start.
+Therefore, the declarative configuration management tool Kustomize was born.
 Kustomize helps teams manage large amounts of Kubernetes YAML resources across different environments and teams.
 It helps teams manage small differences across environments in a lightweight way, making resource configurations reusable, reducing copy and change effort, and also greatly reducing configuration errors.
 The entire application configuration process requires no additional learning of template syntax.

 **Kustomize solves the above problems in the following ways:**

 - Kustomize maintains application configuration across different environments through Base & Overlays.

-- Kustomize uses Patch to reuse Base configuration and implements, and resource reuse is achieved through the difference section between the Overlay description and the Base application configuration.
+- Kustomize uses Patch to reuse Base configuration and implementation, and resource reuse is achieved through the difference section between the Overlay description and the Base application configuration.

-- Kustomize manages native Kubernetes YAML files, without additional learning DSL syntax.
+- Kustomize manages native Kubernetes YAML files, without requiring learning DSL syntax.

 According to the official website, Kustomize has become a native configuration management tool for Kubernetes, allowing users to customize application configurations without templates.
 Kustomize uses native K8s concepts to help create and reuse resource configurations (YAML), allowing users to use an application description file (YAML) as the basis (Base YAML) and then generate the required description file for the final deployed application through Overlays.

 ![AboutKustomize](./images/AboutKustomize.png)

-#### 3.3 Multi-cluster Configuration
+#### 3.3 Multi-Cluster Configuration

-With the understanding to the configuration management tool-Kustomize, we use the Kustomization (base, overlays) to enable a multi-cluster deployment transformation.
+With the understanding of the configuration management tool Kustomize, we use Kustomization (base, overlays) to enable a multi-cluster deployment transformation.

 We created two directories in the microservice project: the base directory to store the complete resource configuration (YAML) files, and the overlays directory to store the different environment or cluster's differential configuration.